Cambridge Student Alana Cutland Jumps From Plane After Allegedly Having Panic Attacks While In Madagascar

 — Dr. Remington Nevin (@RemingtonNevin) August 1, 2019

-Chief Nomenjahary revealed that Cutland then intentionally fell from an aircraft at 1130 meters above sea level into a zone which is full of with “carnivorous Fossa felines.”
+Chief Nomenjahary revealed that Cutland then intentionally fell from an aircraft at 1130 meters above sea level into an area that is full of “carnivorous Fossa felines.”

 Telegraph is reporting that Ruth Johnson was sent to the island to bring Cutland home after her parents grew concerned about her “state of mind.”
-The media outlet quoted Nomenjanahary as saying that Cutland was struggling with a mental health crisis, and her parents were concerned.
+The media outlet quoted Nomenjahary as saying that Cutland was struggling with a mental health crisis, and her parents were concerned.

 “It appears she was having difficulty with her work and was suffering from anxiety.
 The witnesses said that Alana had difficulty managing her private life and her research.
 Her SMS, email and telephone contact with her parents indicated she was going through a very difficult psychological period.”

-Cutland was entering her second year at Cambridge and had planned to spend six weeks in Madagascar on the research project which was cut short after eight days after her parents grew concerned and hired a light plane to bring their daughter home.
+Cutland was entering her second year at Cambridge and had planned to spend six weeks in Madagascar on the research project which was cut short after eight days when her parents grew concerned and hired a light plane to bring their daughter home.